THATMOZZIE/interpreting-formality-in-gpt2/README.md

 2.  **This effect is specific, proving to be significantly stronger than a random vector control of the same norm.**

 For full numerical reproducibility of future runs, a random seed (`seed = 42`) has now been implemented in the main script, `MATS_formality_vectors.py`.

+---

+## Limitations

+This was a time-constrained project that successfully established a proof-of-concept, but it has several important limitations that I plan to address in future work:

+1.  **Proxy Metric for Formality:** The "F-Score" (a combination of sentence and word length) is a crude proxy for the abstract concept of formality.
+While effective, the vector could be interpreted as a "verbosity vector" rather than a pure "formality vector."
+Future work should use more sophisticated classifiers or human evaluations to validate the effect.
+2.  **Noisy Vector Representation:** Vocabulary projection revealed that the "formal" pole of the vector was contaminated with tokenization artifacts (e.g., Japanese characters, HTML tokens).
+While the vector worked despite this noise, future work should focus on cleaning the vector to isolate a purer representation of formality.
+3.  **Lack of Mechanistic Explanation:** The project demonstrates *that* steering at layer 20 works, but not *why*.
+The next crucial step is a deeper analysis (e.g., activation patching) to identify the specific model components that utilize this directional information.

+---

+## Citation

+This work builds upon the general methodology of activation steering.
+The most direct inspiration for using difference-in-means to find a stylistic/behavioral vector comes from the paper:

+*   "Refusal in Large Language Models as Mediated by a Single Direction" by Arditi et al. (2024).